greylord1996/MAP/README.md

 ![](data/demo.png)

+*Note for Windows users*: There is the binary file *MAPSetup.exe* in *bin/* directory.
+You can just download it and run *MAPSetup.exe* ignoring all steps below.

 ## How to deploy it:

 First of all, you should have ```python 3.x``` and ```git``` in your PATH variable to work with this project.

-*Note for Windows users*: If you want to use python to run it, you should start a command line with administrator's privileges.
-There is also the binary *MAPSetup.exe* in *bin/* directory.
-You can just clone this repository and run *MAPSetup.exe* ignoring all steps below.
+*Note for Windows users*: You should start a command line with administrator's privileges.

-## Deploying this project on your local machine:
 First of all, clone the repository:

     git clone https://github.com/greylord1996/MAP.git